 There are many God’s demands of us in the Bible: Some are related to how man prays to and worships God; some teach us that what kind of man is in line with the Lord’s intentions.
 But whatever God demands of us, if we can accept and practice them accurately, then we will surely gain edification and benefits in life.

 For example, the Lord Jesus said: “Truly I say to you, Except you be converted, and become as little children, you shall not enter into the kingdom of heaven” (Matthew 18:3).
-From the Lord’s words, we can see that God requires us to be honest people because only by being honest people can we enter the kingdom of heaven.
+From the Lord’s words, we can see that God requires us to be honest people because only by being honest people can we.
 Many people think that as long as they keep their rules and do not lie at any time, they will become honest people.
 That lies cannot be found from mouth is a standard of being an honest person.
 But sometimes even if our mouths don’t tell lies, our hearts can still cheat God—we are lying in our hearts.
 Then is a man like this an honest person on earth?
 Being an honest person also need to be a man who has no deception within his heart.
 This is the second standard of being an honest man.
 Then, are having no lie in word and having no deceit in the heart the standards of being an honest man?
 In our experiences, we can still feel that when we, praying before God, don’t open our hearts, we are some disguised and deceitful.
 This time, we get a little more understanding: Being honest is also related to opening our hearts to God.
 From this we can see that to be an honest man isn’t as simple as we’ve imagined.
 It requires us to seek and go deeper unceasingly in our experiences and gradually achieve accurate knowledge of God’s requirements for honest people.
-This is how we can truly become honest people in God’s eyes and gains.
+This is how we can truly become honest people in God’s eyes and gain God’s blessings.

 Let me give another example.
 In Matthew 22:37-39, the Lord Jesus said: “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment.
 And the second is like to it, You shall love your neighbor as yourself.”
 The Lord requires us to love Him with all our hearts, and with all our souls, and with all our minds.
 How should we practice to meet God’s demands?
 Many people rely on enthusiasm to work and sacrifice everything for the Lord and they are able to endure much hardship and pay much price, so they think that they have achieved loving the Lord with all their hearts, souls, and minds.
 Actually, the Lord not only requires us to work, run around and suffer a lot for Him but also requires us to have no intentions and impurities when working and running around, to be ready and willing and have no complaints no matter how much we’ve suffered and paid, to do everything for the sake of practicing the truth and following God’s will, and to hold on to the Lord’s commissions, expend for Him and be faithful to the end no matter how many trials and refinements we will endure.
 People like this can be regarded as practicing the truth and such people truly meet God’s demands of loving Him with all their hearts, souls, and minds.
 If we can only work, suffer, expend and pay much price for the Lord but cannot give up our personal aims and intentions, which are in order to gain blessings and go to heaven to satisfy our own desires, or if we just do some work by abiding by doctrine and following procedure, then we cannot be said to be practicing the truth, much less loving God and following God’s will.